 Stories of Hope

 Stories of Hope is an e-communication that is sent to our subscribers on the 15th of each month.
 These stories will be brought to you through the voices of our staff, volunteers, donors, patients, and community partners.
-Our goal is to highlight the hope that is present in our community through the interconnected world of faith, healing, giving, and advocacy.
+Our goal is to highlight the hope that is present in our community through the interconnected world of faith, healing, service, and advocacy.
 To receive these stories as well as other important messages, click here to subscribe.

-January 2025
+April 2025

 Tune in next month for another story!